Limón Dam: Project characteristics

-The water transfer accomplished by the Limón Dam on the Huancabamba River will divert up to 2.05 e6m3 of water a year through the 20 km Olmos Transandino tunnel to the Olmos River Valley.
+The water transfer accomplished by the Limón Dam on the Huancabamba River is diverted up to 2.05 e6m3 of water a year through the 20 km Olmos Transandino tunnel to the Olmos River Valley.
 The Limón Dam is a 43 m high, 320 m long embankment dam that creates a reservoir of impounding 44 e6m3.
 Water diverted by the dam is transferred via the tunnel to the Olmos River where it will be used to irrigate 5500 ha of land.
 From there, water continues down the Olmos River where at two points, it will be used at hydroelectric power stations.
 At the base of the valley, water will settle in the Palo Verde Reservoir which will have a storage capacity of 790 e6m3.
 The Palo Verde Dam will serve as a diversion dam and shift water from the reservoir to the remaining 38000 ha of farmland.

 Popular culture

 The project was profiled in the May 18, 2009 episode of Build it Bigger and the March 19, 2014 episode of Strip the City.
 It also featured in an episode of Mega Construction.